-Producers with an eAuth account linked to their USDA customer record can now access their FSA farm records, maps and common land units by logging into farmers.gov.
-A new feature will allow producers to export field boundaries as shapefiles and import and view other shapefiles, such as precision agriculture boundaries.
-This will allow producers to view, print and label their own maps for acreage reporting purposes.
+Producers can access their FSA farm records, maps and common land units through the farmers.gov portal.
+Through a new mapping feature, producers can import and view other shapefiles, such as precision agriculture planting boundaries.
+This allows producers to view, save, print and label their own maps for acreage reporting purposes.
+To access mapping features and other helpful on-line tools, producers need level 2 eAuth access linked to their Business Partner customer record.
+Visit farmers.gov/account to learn how to create a farmers.gov account.